ebolduc37/id-tools/README.md

 <a id="YY"></a>
 ## Yohji Yamamoto

-The current version should be able to identify most items from the main womenswear and menswear line of __Yohji Yamamoto__, i.e., from the lines _Yohji Yamamoto_ and _Yohji Yamamoto POUR HOMME_.
-The input data of an item from __Yohji Yamamoto__ is gathered in an instance of `InputYY`, a subclass of `Input` that can be imported from `index.js` in the release folder.
+The current version should be able to identify most garments from the main womenswear and menswear line of __Yohji Yamamoto__, i.e., from the lines _Yohji Yamamoto_ and _Yohji Yamamoto POUR HOMME_.
+The input data of an garment from __Yohji Yamamoto__ is gathered in an instance of `InputYY`, a subclass of `Input` that can be imported from `index.js` in the release folder.

 ```
 InputYY({